About Our Program

 (Sobre nuestro programa en español– Próximamente)

-The UW-Madison Master of Science in Curriculum & Instruction program with dual certification is for those whose passion for learning and commitment to diversity has inspired them to transform the education experience for others as a teacher.
+The UW-Madison Master of Science in Curriculum & Instruction (C&I) program with dual certification is for those whose passion for learning and commitment to diversity has inspired them to transform the education experience for others as a teacher.

-Everything about the structure and organization of our secondary education program is designed with one outcome in mind—to create a better world in the classroom.
+Everything about the structure and organization of our teaching program is designed with one outcome in mind—to create a better world in the classroom.
 We do this by preparing teachers with the skills and tools they need to be confident leaders in the classroom and community for a wide variety of learners.

 To learn more